-Current as at the date of FY19 Remuneration Report (22 August 2019) Tim Roberts resigned on 5 June 2019.
+&lt;sup>1 Current as at the date of FY19 Remuneration Report (22 August 2019)

+&lt;sup>2 Tim Roberts resigned on 5 June 2019.
 Fees shown are for the period 1 July 2018 to 5 June 2019.

-Michael Grey was appointed Chief Operating Officer - Mining Services on 6 May 2019.
+&lt;sup>3 Michael Grey was appointed Chief Operating Officer - Mining Services on 6 May 2019.
 Remuneration disclosed is for period from appointment 6 May 2019 to 30 June 2019.
 Michael Grey's total STI for FY19 was \$237,346.
-The STI value shown in the table above represents a pro-rata portion of his FY19 STI for the period of or which he was a KMP.
-Rohan O'Grady commenced as Chief Operating Officer - Construction & Development on 3 September 2018.
-Remuneration is for the period 3 September 2018 to 30 June 2019.
-Mark Wilson commenced as Chief Financial Officer on 27 August 2018.
-Remuneration is for the period 27 August 2018 to 30 June 2019.
-Bruce Goulds retired as Chief Financial Officer on 30 November 2018.
+The STI value shown in the table above represents a pro-rata portion of his FY19 STI for the period for which he was a KMP.

+&lt;sup>4 Rohan O'Grady commenced as Chief Operating Officer - Construction & Development on 3 September 2018.
+Remuneration is for the period 3 September 2018 to 30 June 2019

+&lt;sup>5 Mark Wilson commenced as Chief Financial Officer on 27 August 2018.
+Remuneration is for the period 27 August 2018 to 30 June 2019

+&lt;sup>6 Bruce Goulds retired as Chief Financial Officer on 6 December 2018.
+Remuneration is for the period 1 July 2018 to 6 December 2018

+&lt;sup>7 Danny McCarthy resigned as Chief Operating Officer on 30 November 2018.
 The negative value shown for LTI equity represents the value of LTI forfeited on resignation.
 Remuneration is for the period 1 July 2018 to 30 November 2018.

 Scott Winter commenced as Chief Operating Officer - Commodities on 9 October 2018.
 He resigned on 18 June 2019.
-Remuneration is for the period 9 October 2018 to 11 June 2019.
-Termination entitlements for Bruce Goulds, Danny McCarthy and Scott Winter, and joining bonus for Mark Wilson.
-Refer to section 4 for details of the long-term incentive (LTI) scheme.
+Remuneration is for the period 9 October 2018 to 11 June 2019

+&lt;sup>9 Termination entitlements for Bruce Goulds, Danny McCarthy and Scott Winter, and joining bonus for Mark Wilson

+&lt;sup>10 Refer to section 4 for details of the long-tern incentive (LTI) scheme.
 The amounts for the value of LTI equity represents the expense over the performance period calculated in accordance with Australian Accounting Standards and includes the FY16, FY17 and FY18 LTI schemes which continue to be expensed in FY19 based on the probability of vesting, as these shares are subject to performance and forfeiture conditions.

-Equity component of Non-Executive Directors' (NED) remuneration is not linked to Company performance, however to create alignment with shareholders, Non-Executive Director fees continue to be paid 50% in cash and 50% in MIN shares.
+&lt;sup>11 Equity component of Non-Executive Directors' (NED) remuneration.
+NED Remuneration is not linked to Company performance, however to create alignment with shareholders, Non-Executive Director fees continue to be paid 50% in cash and 50% in MIN shares.

-9. SHARE RIGHTS GRANTED, VESTED AND POTENTIAL FUTURE VESTING
+9. Share rights granted, vested and potential future vesting